Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Stress response to oscillating extension with no coupling

 This expansion is generated by assuming not only that $\Wi$ is large, but also that $\Wi$ is large compared to $\De$.
 Thus the transition from the low Weissenberg number regime to the high Weissenberg number regime depends on the Deborah number.
 In Figure \ref{fig:LAOE_sqwv}(a) we include plots of the asymptotic expressions for the stress for both high and low $\Wi$ for $\De=0.5$.
 The transition for the linear behavior to the exponential behavior appears to occur somewhere between $\Wi=2$ and $\Wi=4.$

 For fixed $\Wi$, the stress is a decreasing function of $\De$.
-For high $\De$, the duration of stretch is small, and the stresses do not get very large before the flow changes to compression.
-Small $\De$ corresponds to long period oscillations which leads to large stress development over each half period from being stretched in the same direction.
 The case of $\De=0$ corresponds to the steady extension case.
+For high $\De$, the duration of stretch is short, and the stresses do not get very large before the flow changes to compression.

 With this nondimensionalization both $\Wi$ and $\De$ scale with the relaxation time.
 In studies of locomotion, it is useful consider how the speed depends on $\De$ for a given gait.
 Similarly, in Section \ref{flexor:sec}, we consider how the stress depends on relaxation time as an object changes shape with a fixed amplitude.
 For such problems, it is useful to consider how the stress depends on the nondimensional stretch rate $\mathcal{A}=\alpha T=\Wi/(2\De)$ in place of $\Wi$.
 This other parameter captures the amplitude of the stretching independent of the relaxation time, and the relaxation time only appears in $\De$.
 For this nondimensionalization $\De=0$ corresponds to Newtonian flow.